CSC207-UofT/207-course-notes/01-introduction-to-java.md

     System.out.println("Wow, that's big!");
 ```

-But this code is vulnerable!
-If we add more code, we may indent it nicely and fool ourselves into thinking it's inside the if-block:
+But this code is risky!
+If we added more code, we might indent it nicely and fool ourselves into thinking it's inside the if-block:

 ```java
 if (classSize > 500)
     System.out.println("Wow, that's big!");